 SOKOTO, Nigeria - When Aminat, 15, joined peer education sessions at her secondary school, she had already been promised in marriage to a much older man.
-Early marriage was common in her family and she was supposed to be married within a year.
-Just a couple of years ago, her sister had dropped out of school to do the same and already had two children.
+Early marriage was common in her family and she was supposed to be married within the year.
+Her sister had dropped out of school a few years prior to marry and she already had two children.

 After attending a few sessions, Aminat opted to be trained as a peer educator herself.
 She learned more about the dangers of early marriage, including increased vulnerability to violence, complications associated with giving birth at such a young age and an increased likelihood of living in poverty.
 "All that I heard was strange to me," she says.
 "I had never heard anything like that before."

 When she got home, she pleaded with her parents to let her complete her education before getting married.
 They refused, but when she recounted her ordeal to her teacher and school principal, her parents were invited to the school for further discussions.

 Three months of follow-up with Aminat’s parents convinced them of the dangers of child marriage and they agreed to let Aminat finish school.
 They are now hopeful that their daughter will continue her studies and become a doctor.

 Nigeria, the most populous country in West Africa, accounts for 22 million of the world's child brides.

 UNICEF describes child marriage as one of the biggest challenges to gender equality in the West-African region, with adverse effects on health, education and the overall development of girls.
 Nigeria, the most populous country in the region, accounts for 22 million of the world's child brides (girls married before the age of 18).
 Projections for the growth of child marriage remain startling, with UNICEF predicting that without urgent action, there will be 29 million child brides in Nigeria by 2050.